TRNG-00002349/Notes/QC/qc-sql.md

  - Are DML statements in JDBC automatically committed?
 Is this a problem?
  - When would you use a CallableStatement?
  - What is SQL injection?
+   - A way to pass executable SQL into the process in order get it executed, usually maliciously.
+   - We can avoid this by sanitizing user input, JDBC has PreparedStatement which involved a sanitization step when parameterizing the SQL statement
  - Why is it recommended to use a PreparedStatement over a Statement?